ADerycke/Better_Plot/README.md

 All graphs/plots are full Excel graphs/plots (event more complex one as stacked or ternary plot), so you can edit/copy/use them like any other Excel graphs/plots.

-Additionally, to this manual editing, you can modify several parameters for all graphs/plots automatically using the ribbon or the "Layout" sheets.
+In additiona to this manual editing, you can modify several parameters for all graphs/plots automatically using the ribbon or the "Layout" sheets.

 ## Ribbon options :